Canadian Model Khloe Terae Leaves Little To The Imagination In Maple Leaf Bikini

 As previously reported by The Inquisitr, earlier this week Khloe showed off even more skin when she posed completely naked with nothing but some beaded garland and white sheer fabric draped over her body as she covered her bare chest with her hands.

-The holiday themed photo was likely another shot from her calendar, and quickly became one of the raciest and most popular uploads for Khloe Terae, as it has racked up over 16,000 likes and more than 320 comments to date for the blond beauty.
+The holiday themed photo was likely another shot from her calendar and quickly became one of the raciest and most popular uploads on her account, racking up over 16,000 likes and more than 320 comments to date.